Prompt: In my youth

 They pick up a futon at a garage sale, because Ronon absolutely draws the line at sharing a bed, and Rodney moves in.

 It's an instant disaster.
 Ronon is an easygoing guy, but he's pretty sure that Mother Theresa would want to strangle this dick.
 Rodney snores like a freight train, he complains about everything, he drinks their entire week's supply of coffee in one day, eats other people's clearly labeled food, and accidentally walks in on Teyla in the shower.
 When they watch their beloved B sci-fi movies, they can hardly hear the dialogue over Rodney's ridiculing of the science and special effects.
-It's like being trapped in an episode of Mystery Science Theatre
+It's like being trapped in an episode of Mystery Science Theatre that won't end.

 After two days, the three original roommates hold an impromptu council.

 "Stuff him in a sack," Ronon says.
 "Drop him in the river."